avabellaw/bright-times/readme.md

 Green.
 This is the color of growth and health.
 Blue.
 The color of trust, blue conveys tranquillity, serenity, and peace."

-I ended up choosing to go with the colour purple.
-It gives off a feeling of extravagence and it is a very comforting colour.
+My final decision was to go with the colour purple.
+It gives off a feeling of extravagance and it is a very comforting colour.

 ### Future improvements